microsoft/CCF/sphinx/source/quickstart/concepts.rst

 Each node runs the same application (a.k.a. transaction engine).
 An application is a collection of endpoints that can be triggered by trusted :term:`users`' :term:`JSON-RPC` requests over :term:`TLS`.

 Each endpoint mutates an in-enclave-memory Key-Value Store that is replicated across all nodes in the network.
 Changes to the Key-Value Store must be agreed by a variable number of nodes, depending on the consensus algorithm selected (either Raft or PBFT), before being applied.

+The Key-Value Store is composed of maps (associating a key to a value) that are defined by the application.
+These maps can be private (encrypted in the ledger) or public (visible by anyone that has access to the ledger).

+.. note:: Since all nodes in the CCF network can read the content of private maps, it is up to the application logic to control the access to such maps.
+Since every application endpoint has access to the identity of the user triggering it, it is easy to restrict which maps (and entries in those maps) a user can read or write to.

 Ledger
 ------